feloham/ustmarketplace/README.md

 # ustmarketplace
-a simple marketplace using node js and bootstrap
+A simple marketplace in Node JS and Bootstrap.